 Roots — 2 years

-(You can help maintain maximum quality of your stored herbs and
+(You can help maintain maximum quality of your stored herbs and spices with these tips for storing herbs and tips for storing spices.)

 Q: What does "certified organic" mean?